blubclimbs/Grants-Program/applications/jutsu-mintbase-developer-experience.md

 ![Jutsu Mintbase Integration 2](../images/jutsu-minbase-2.png)

-- Step 4: User will be able to deploy their DApp in IPFS, Arweave and NEARFS using Web4
+- Step 4: User will be able to deploy their DApp in IPFS, Arweave, and NEARFS using Web4.
-- Step 5: (TBD) User will be able to deploy their DApp as BOS (RoC) in Near Social

-> BOS (RoC) implementation depends on the stability and release of the BOS Web Engine by Pagoda team.

 ### Ecosystem Fit

 Jutsu, with our AI powered Web3 IDE, slots perfectly into the Mintbase ecosystem, making it easier for developers and founders to use and deploy Mintbase templates.
 By incorporating Mintbase's extensive template library directly into Jutsu, we offer a dual advantage:

-- Users can now open Mintbase templates within the Jutsu platform, and benefit from our comprehensive suite of developer tools.
+- Users will be able to open Mintbase templates within the Jutsu platform, and benefit from our comprehensive suite of developer tools.
-- Users will be able to take advantage of Jutsu’s advance WebIDE features like copilot, code generation, debugging, and doc generation, generative UI, and Google Docs-style collaboration for teams.
+- Users will be able to take advantage of Jutsu’s advance WebIDE features like our Web3 copilot, code generation, debugging, and doc generation, generative UI, and Google Docs-style collaboration for teams.

 This strategic integration aims to provide Mintbase users with an effortless start and an enriched coding and deployment experience through Jutsu, ultimately elevating the developer experience within the Mintbase and broader NEAR ecosystem.

 Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
 We are not aware of any similar project in the Mintbase/NEAR ecosystem.

 ## Team: